codex-academy/cupcake-cart/readme.md

 # Part 3

-In part 3 we will look at using an API to store cupcake data in a database, we will also look at storing cupcake orders.
+In part 3 we will look at using an API to store cupcakes & cupcake orders data in a sql database.